ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 needs to provide in order to add transport security.
 It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), QUIC + TLS, tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, and MinimalT.
-For each protocol, this document provides a brief description, the security features it provides, and the dependencies it has on the underlying transport.
-This is followed by defining the set of transport security features shared by these protocols.
-The document groups these security features into a minimal set of features, which every secure transport system should provide in addition to the transport features described in {{?I-D.ietf-taps-minset}}, and additional optional features, which may not be available in every secure transport system.
-Finally, the document distills the application and transport interfaces provided by the transport security protocols.
+For each protocol, this document provides a brief description, the dependencies it has on the underlying transports, and the interfaces provided to applications.

 Selected protocols represent a superset of functionality and features a Transport Services system may need to support, both internally and externally (via an API) for applications {{?I-D.ietf-taps-arch}}.
 Ubiquitous